-San Sebastian – the pearl of the North of Spain
+San Sebastian – the undeniable pearl of the North of Spain

-San Sebastian is located on the northern coastline of the Basque Country and is one of Spain's most attractive, charming and popular Atlantic resorts, the city is a sophisticated coastal gem with lots to offer it's visitors.
+San Sebastian is located on the northern coastline of the Basque Country and is one of Spain's most attractive, charming and popular Atlantic resorts, the city is a sophisticated coastal gem with lots to offer visitors.

 Lying on the coast of the Bay of Biscay, surrounded by green hills, a lively beach and a range of cultural and historic attractions.
 Fabulous charming architecture and many plazas and parks dotted throughout the city adds to its well-deserved label as the “pearl” of the North of Spain.

 Dinning out is high on the agenda in San Sebastian boasts the highest number of Michelin starred restaurants in one city as well as amazing tapas bars that will both entertain and quench your appetite for those tasty little food plates.
 See our guide on dning out and the best places to eat in Sebastian.

 We have compiled a comprehensive Spain travel resources page to help you plan and book a trip or holiday to San Sebastian including a money saving hotel search comparison platform, travel insurance, flights, discount car hire, tours, excursions as well money saving travel and holiday deals.